 When choosing a product identifier, keep in mind that it should be an ID that is unique and available when the product is first added to Salsify.
 Often companies use an internal SKU number or model number as a product identifier.
 UPC/EAN could also be used as an identifier as long as it is available for each product as it is added to Salsify.

 The identifier should also be as permanent as possible.
 You can update the product identifier, but only by going in and manually making the adjustment, or by importing all the information to a new record and removing the old one.
+Note that product identifiers cannot start with an underscore _ character.
+We recommend not including non-alphanumeric special characters in product identifiers.

 Add products to the system and set property types that best support the kind of data in them.
 Choose specific data types to guide users to enter information in the right format.
 Each format type allows multiple values to be stored per property as well.